webmozart/json/README.md

 $converter = new MigratingConverter($converter, $migrationManager);
 ~~~

-The resulting converter is able to load and dump JSON files at any of the
+The resulting converter is able to load and dump JSON files in any of the
-versions `1.0`, `2.0` and `3.0`.
+versions 1.0, 2.0 and 3.0.

 ~~~php
 // Loads a file in version 1.0, 2.0 or 3.0